HTTPArchive/almanac.httparchive.org/src/content/en/2019/cms.md

   <a href="/static/images/2019/14_CMS/fig11.png" class="fig-mobile">
     <img src="/static/images/2019/14_CMS/fig11.png" aria-labelledby="fig11-caption" width="600">
   </a>
-  <div id="fig11-caption" class="visually-hidden">Bar chart of percentiles 10, 25, 50, 75, and 90 representing the distribution of third party requests on CMS pages for desktop and mobile.
-The median (50th percentile) desktop third party request count is 16.
+  <div id="fig11-caption" class="visually-hidden">Bar chart of percentiles 10, 25, 50, 75, and 90 representing the distribution of third-party requests on CMS pages for desktop and mobile.
+The median (50th percentile) desktop third-party request count is 16.
 The 10th percentile is 3, 25th 7, 75th 31, and 90th 52.
 Desktop and mobile have nearly equivalent distributions.</div>
   <figcaption>Figure 11.
-Distribution of the number of third party requests on CMS pages.</figcaption>
+Distribution of the number of third-party requests on CMS pages.</figcaption>
 </figure>

 We know the median value indicates at least half of CMS web pages are shipping with more 3rd party resources than what we report here.
 At the 90th percentile, CMS pages can deliver up to 52 resources at approximately 940 KB, a considerable increase.

-Given that third party resources originate from remote domains and servers, the destination site has little control over the quality and impact these resources have on its performance.
+Given that third-party resources originate from remote domains and servers, the destination site has little control over the quality and impact these resources have on its performance.
 This unpredictability could lead to fluctuations in speed and affect the user experience, which we'll soon explore.

 ### Image stats